plastic-labs/plastic-labs.github.io/content/blog/Achieving SOTA on OpenToM with DSPy.md

 Within Location there are *coarse* and *fine* questions and within both Location and MultiHop there are *first order* and *second order* questions.

-**Coarse**: asks about the characters' perception of whether an entity is at its initial location
+- **Coarse**: asks about the characters' perception of whether an entity is at its initial location
-**Fine**: inquires about the entity's explicit location
+- **Fine**: inquires about the entity's explicit location
-**First Order**: directly asks about a character's perception of the world
+- **First Order**: directly asks about a character's perception of the world
-**Second Order**: inquires about a character's belief of another character's mental state
+- **Second Order**: inquires about a character's belief of another character's mental state

 In the ToM space, there is really only one prompting technique that has shown improved results over Chain of Thought (CoT) called "SimToM" [(Wilf, et al)](https://arxiv.org/pdf/2311.10227.pdf), which is a two-stage prompting framework to re-phrase the narrative through the perspective of the subject in question.
-It's this prompting method and CoT that are the only two tested against the dataset in the paper.
+CoT and SimToM are the only two tested against the dataset in the paper.

 ## Experiments with DSPy

 What makes the DSPy package interesting is the ability to abstract away the underlying prompts and examples if the task and metric are well defined.
-Anecdotally, we believe that LLMs are [[Theory of Mind Is All You Need| quite good]] at the psychological modeling the OpenToM authors suggest they "fall short" on.
+Anecdotally, we believe that LLMs are [[Theory of Mind Is All You Need|quite good]] at the psychological modeling the OpenToM authors suggest they "fall short" on.
 So we asked ourselves, "what if we could [[User State is State of the Art#^461ac9 |learn]] the prompts and examples to optimize performance on this benchmark?"

 This task is relatively easy to define in DSPy terms: `(context, question -> answer)`.
-This [guide](https://dspy-docs.vercel.app/docs/tutorials/simplified-baleen#optimizing-the-pipeline) was helpful in crafting our modules which can be found [here](https://github.com/vintrocode/dspy-opentom/blob/main/cot.py).
-The authors of the OpenToM paper also released extensive [evaluation code](https://github.com/vintrocode/dspy-opentom/blob/main/opentom_evaluator.py) which we leveraged heavily for parsing the LM's answers and assessing them.
+This [guide](https://dspy-docs.vercel.app/docs/tutorials/simplified-baleen#optimizing-the-pipeline) was helpful in crafting our modules which can be found [here](https://github.com/plastic-labs/dspy-opentom/blob/main/cot.py).
+The authors of the OpenToM paper also released extensive [evaluation code](https://github.com/plastic-labs/dspy-opentom/blob/main/opentom_evaluator.py) which we leveraged heavily for parsing the LM's answers and assessing them.

 We conducted the following experiments: